-The SEC rules9 also require a Director Compensation Table that must provide disclosure regarding director compensation during the prior fiscal year that is comparable to the Summary Compensation Table for NEOs, including disclosure with respect to perquisites, consulting fees and payments or promises in connection with director legacy and charitable award programs.
+The SEC rules also require a Director Compensation Table that must provide disclosure regarding director compensation during the prior fiscal year that is comparable to the Summary Compensation Table for NEOs, including disclosure with respect to perquisites, consulting fees and payments or promises in connection with director legacy and charitable award programs.
 Additionally, the company must provide narrative disclosure of its processes and procedures for the determination of director compensation.
+As discussed in Chapter XI below, recent shareholder litigation regarding director compensation has increased focus on expanding this disclosure.